 Research is mainly in its early stages and we need to develop a better picture of how our epigenome and the aging process fit together.
 We also need to be looking into finding particular enzymes which would be able to work as targeted therapeutic treatments to help to improve our health and lifespan but to find these it would require a better idea of the biochemical mechanisms that take place to cause epigenetic changes to occur.

-Current researches focus is to improve single disease state and multiple disorders of aging, through epigenetic drugs/epigenetic diets.
-Although the emerging concept of developing epigenetic drugs or epigenetic diet is an intriguing idea, one of the major challenges in this field is to determine specificity of epigenetic therapies because mechanisms regulating epigenetic information are interconnected meaning one change could have multiple possible negative ripple on effects.
+Current researchers focus on improving single disease state and multiple disorders of aging, through epigenetic drugs/epigenetic diets.
+Although the emerging concept of developing epigenetic drugs or epigenetic diet is an intriguing idea, one of the major challenges in this field is to determine specificity of epigenetic therapies because mechanisms regulating epigenetic information are interconnected meaning that one change could have multiple possible negative ripples.

 Whilst research in epigenetics is usually geared more towards understanding and treatments, an experiment in the U.S. by prominent age researcher Steven Hovarth and a team of fellow scientists tracked a process called DNA methylation in patients cells, which is an epigenetic modification which can switch off genes.
 The group’s findings showed how the epigenetic clock can predict when somebody will die more accurately than their real age even if risk factors are considered such as disease history and BMI are considered.
 This shows how if our understanding of epigenetics were to improve, we may be able to exploit and interfere with biological mechanism in ways we never thought possible.